|1||Southern New Hampshire University||Manchester, New Hampshire|

 National University (NU) has a comprehensive online program with a focus on diversity and social justice.
-A student enrolled in the online forensic psychology bachelor’s degree program gains a strong understanding of the application of psychology in legal settings and the criminal justice system.
+A student enrolled in the bachelor's degree program gains a strong understanding of the application of psychology in legal settings and the criminal justice system.

 NU’s industry-current psychology curriculum aligns with the highest standards for psychology programs at the undergraduate level.
 Those standards are set by the American Psychological Association, the largest professional organization of psychologists in the world.

-NU’s admissions counselors review applications year-round.
-And with four-week courses, NU enables students to earn their forensic psychology degree in as few as 16 months.
+NU's admissions counselors review applications year-round.
+And with four-week courses, NU enables students to earn their degree in as few as 16 months.

-Bellevue University’s flexible online Forensic Psychology program includes a strong emphasis on practical application.
+Bellevue University's flexible online program includes a strong emphasis on practical application.

-The 127-credit forensic psychology program provides students with a comprehensive understanding of the intersection of psychology and the legal system.
-Forensic psychology courses include topics such as criminal behavior, psychological assessment, legal procedures and ethics, and the application of psychological theories to the legal system.
+The 127-credit provides students with a comprehensive understanding of the intersection of psychology and the legal system.
+Forensic psychology program courses include topics such as criminal behavior, psychological assessment, legal procedures and ethics, and the application of psychological theories to the legal system.